ccheng11/BBK_Dashboard/Teaching/Doing Political Research/Readings.md

  - Foos, Florian, and Daniel Bischof.
 "Tabloid media campaigns and public opinion: Quasi-experimental evidence on Euroscepticism in England." *American Political Science Review 116*, no. 1 (2022): 19-37.

- - Cheeseman, Nic, and Caryn Peiffer.
-"The curse of good intentions: Why anticorruption messaging can encourage bribery." *American Political Science Review 116*, no. 3 (2022): 1081-1095.
+ - Bhatia, Jasmine and Steve L. Monroe.
+"Insecurity and support for female leadership in conflict states: evidence from Afghanistan." *British Journal of Political Science 54*, no. 3: 771-792.